1891 – 1932

 Because of his work as a draftsman and lettering specialist, it is probable that Timothy Jellow was the designer of at least the first three, and possibly the first four Spacerite alphabets.
 These alphabets are listed in order of creation as the Spacerite Classic Roman, Spacerite Modified Roman, Spacerite Round Corner Gothic, and Spacerite Old English.
 The first three of the alphabets were created before Jellow’s death in 1932, while the exact year of creation of the Old English is still in question.

 Deane Monument Company, where Jellow once worked, later moved to Roslindale, Massachusetts and was eventually purchased by Davis Monuments sometime after the 1980s.
-The company found an original drawing for a Deane Monument Co. advertisement drafted by Jellow, and gifted it to his granddaughter who was researching family history.
+The company found an original drawing for a Deane Monument Co. advertisement drafted by Jellow, and gifted it to his granddaughter who was researching family history at the time.
 The date of the drawing is unknown, but it is likely from the early to mid 1920s.

 Timothy Jellow is buried at Mt.
 Wollaston Cemetery in Quincy, though his grave has no stone.
 It is unfortunate that the man who helped create the system responsible for lettering the majority of memorials in North America during the 20th century does not have a memorial of his own.
 The Monument Lettering Center is still in the process of researching information related to Mr. Jellow’s life and work.
 According to family members, no known photos of Mr. Jellow exist.
 If you are aware of any photos or historical information involving Timothy Jellow, please contact the MLC.